An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 \subsection{Comparison with Prior Analyses}

 We complete this section by comparing our bounds to those existing in the literature.
 Specifically, we focus on the common style found in the RO literature, epitomized by \cite{Agarwal21} and \cite{Criscitiello23}.
-Typically, in verifying \eqref{eq:continuity-criterion} of the \nameref{prop:continuity-criterion} Proposition (\cref{prop:continuity-criterion}) for $p=2$, authors attempt to directly bound the norm of
+Typically, in verifying \eqref{eq:continuity-criterion} of the \nameref{prop:continuity-criterion} Lemma (\cref{prop:continuity-criterion}) for $p=2$, authors bound the norm of

 for all $v\in \cT_x\cM$ and $x\in\cM$.

 The premise of the analysis is to decompose \eqref{eq:continuity-criterion-difference} into a sum of controllable quantities defined via covariant differentiation along curves of the form $\gamma_v(\tilde v;t) := R(v + t\tilde v)$ for $v,\tilde v \in \cT_x\cM$.
 The paper \cite{Agarwal21} decomposes \eqref{eq:continuity-criterion-difference} as